jakedowns/roblox-api-fetch-all-pages/README.md

 ## Roblox API Fetch All Pages

-An example PHP Script using Guzzle, Promises, & CurlMulti to completely fetch multiple pages of a user's full asset inventory at once.
+PHP Script using Guzzle, Promises, & CurlMulti to completely fetch paginated results from Roblox Web APIs in a single request

 Includes an example for calculating Total Recent Average Price for all of a given user's Collectible "Limiteds" Assets